NOTICE: The Office of the Integrity Commissioner is working remotely to help slow the spread of COVID-19.

 The best way to contact us is by email.

 MPPs and Ministers’ Staff: email@example.com Lobbyist Registry: firstname.lastname@example.org Disclosures of Wrongdoing: email@example.com Public Sector Ethics: firstname.lastname@example.org Expenses Review: email@example.com General information and media inquiries: firstname.lastname@example.org

 Your matter will be addressed, however due to the current conditions response times may be slower than usual.

 Ontario’s Office of the Integrity Commissioner was established in 1988 to maintain high standards of ethical conduct in the Ontario Public Service.
 It is independent of government, striving to encourage and sustain a culture of integrity and accountability.

-The Office has five key areas of responsibility:
+The Office has six areas of responsibility: